JerryZhang0920/chem_aware/README.md

 - smptlib
 - ssl

-### how to get information for different chemical compounds: you can change the value of variable cid
+#### How to get information for different chemical compounds: change the value of variable cid

-### Runtime: it takes at most 1 second to get, parse and store the data of any chemical compound.
+#### Runtime: it takes at most 1 second to get, parse and store the data of any chemical compound.